Gift Card Policy

 Any gift card/certificate purchased with University funds and given to an employee will be considered taxable income to the employee and added to their Form W-2 during the calendar year the gift card was received.
 There is no minimum dollar amount for this rule.
 As such, gift cards to employees are discouraged and requests for any special type of employee recognition should be paid via University payroll.

 Gift cards presented to Non-employees may be taxable and reportable income on form 1099-MISC to the recipient if they are over $600.00.
 Gift cards should not be given in exchange for services.
 The University will track all compensation received by such individuals, if the individual receives other awards or payments during the calendar year in excess of $600, the entire amount will be reported on Form 1099-MISC.
 A gift card log must be kept for such individuals and a form W-9 requested at the time of gift card distribution if there is any indication that an individual might receive $600 during the year.

 All awards to nonresident aliens are subject to federal tax withholding unless an income tax treaty exception applies.
-In order to determine whether the gift card will be subject to tax, he or she must enter all of their data into the GLACIER Nonresident Alien Tax Compliance system.
-Send an e-mail to email@example.com to request and login and password.
-A completed Tax Summary Packet must be submitted to General Accounting at firstname.lastname@example.org.
+In order to determine whether the gift card will be subject to tax, he or she must enter all of their information into the GLACIER Nonresident Alien Tax Compliance system.
+Once you have determined that the visitor or student is present on a visa, send an e-mail to email@example.com with the individual’s name and email address to request a login and password for Glacier.
+Please also include the dollar amount of the gift card to be awarded.
+This should be done PRIOR to the gift card distribution.
+A completed Tax Summary Packet (generated by Glacier) must be submitted to General Accounting at firstname.lastname@example.org.
 Additional tax treaty documents will also be required if applicable.